England v South Africa: Eoin Morgan hits century in Headingley win

 'A pretty good day at the office' - what they said

-England captain Eoin Morgan: "It was a pretty good day at the office for us.
-You can't be sure what's a good score on here.
+England captain Eoin Morgan on TMS: "It was a pretty good day at the office for us.
+Playing against a strong South Africa team and putting in an all-round performance was brilliant.

 "I have felt good for a while.
-I didn't play as much in the IPL as I would have liked but I got a few runs in the Ireland game and to continue that here is a good feeling."
+I didn't play as much in the IPL as I would have liked but I got a few runs in the Ireland game and to continue that here is a good feeling.

+"If Moeen Ali didn't get any runs and had a bad day, I'd probably pick him again.
+I have that much confidence in the guy.
+He's made some huge contributions for us over the last couple of years and beyond that."

-Man of the match Moeen Ali: "To get us to 339 in the end, I was very pleased with that.
+Man of the match Moeen Ali on TMS: "To get us to 339 in the end, I was very pleased with that.
 We finished well with the momentum.
 We bat all the way down so I gave myself a bit of a chance.
 I backed my game a bit more today - in the past sometimes I've not done that.

 "I've not been batting or bowling well recently.
 Paul Farbrace gave me a few tips with my batting and that really helped me today."